RyanOatmeal/RyanOatmeal/scripts/tmux/README.md

 - `ctrl-b + [` and navigate with arrow keys.
 - `q` to exit scrolling mode.

+## Copying and Pasting

+Not something I want to rely on often because of better tools available, but it's nice for moving error text out of the terminal and into something like a web browser.

+- Make sure to be in scrolling mode.
+- `ctrl + space` to start a selection.
+- `ctrl + w` copy the selection and exit copy mode.

 ## Navigating Through Windows and Panes

 Imagine this as printing out files through commands invoked in a glass teletype